marcinlerka/jsonresume-theme-light-classy-concise/README.md

-#jsonresume-theme-classy
+#jsonresume-theme-classy-responsive

-An uber-classy theme for JSONResume.
+An uber-classy theme for JSONResume, now responsive.

 ## Usage